Is there someone in your life, perhaps someone who comes across as self-centered and arrogant, who you suspect may have a narcissistic personality?

 If you think someone in your life may have NPD, it would be wise to proceed with caution in suggesting therapy, as they are unlikely to acknowledge that they may have a personality disorder, let alone be immediately open to a suggestion to seek help for it.
 They may, however, be interested in seeking professional help for other mental health issues they are experiencing (ex. depression, anxiety, etc.).

-As people with NPD can be charming and manipulative, make sure to seek a professional who is trained in dealing with personality disorders.
-One of your options is to consider consulting with your chosen professional first regarding the best way to bring the person you know to therapy (GoodTherapy, n.d.).
+As people with NPD can be charming and manipulative, be sure to seek a professional who is trained in dealing with personality disorders.
+One of your options is to consider consulting with your chosen professional first regarding the best way to bring this person to therapy (GoodTherapy, n.d.).

 American Psychological Association. (n.d.).
 Speaking of psychology: Recognizing a narcissist.
 American Psychological Association.
 Retrieved from https://www.apa.org/research/action/speaking-of-psychology/narcissism.